Stefka92/Hang_man/README.md

 4.I sent it to several friends to test out and send feedback.

 ![](assets/images/Sfeedback.png)

+*I took into account the expectations of a user and what I wanted the project to do:*

+1.An introduction to the game and to create a username

+2.Clear information how what to do within the terminal

+3.Fun to Play and appealing to the user

+*Results*

+As a user I was able to:

+1.Be introduced to the Game & Enter a unique username

+2.The information provided to the user was clear

+3.Different font colours were provided to make it more appealing and clear to understand, I believe it was fun to play.

 ### Deployment
 The project was deployed using Code Institutes mock terminal for Heroku.

 I followed the below steps using the Code Institute tutorial:

-- Fork or clone this repository.
-Ensure the Procfile is in place. add any external liberie useds to requirements.txt.
+- Add any external liberies useds to requirements.txt.

-Create a new app in Heroku.
+- Create a new app in Heroku.

+- Add project name & Changed Region to relevant country.

-Select "New" and "Create new app".
+- Select "New" and "Create new app".

-Name the new app and click "Create new app".
-In "Settings" select "BuildPack" and select Python and Node.js.
+- In "Settings" select "BuildPack" and select Python and Node.js.
 (Python must be at the top of the list).

-Whilst still in "Settings", click "Reveal Config Vars" and input the folloing.
-KEY: PORT, VALUE: 8000.
-Nothing else is needed here as this project does not have any sensitive files.
+- Within "Settings", click "Reveal Config Vars" and input Check config var add PORT & 8000 as I did not have any confidential files this was all that was needed.

-Click on "Deploy" and select your deploy method and repository.
+- Click on "Deploy" and select your deploy method and repository.

-Click "Connect" on selected repository.
+- Click "Connect" on selected repository.

-Either choose "Enable Automatic Deploys" or "Deploy Branch" in the manual deploy section.
+- Either choose "Enable Automatic Deploys" or "Deploy Branch" in the manual deploy section.

-Heroku will now deploy the site.
+- Heroku will now deploy the site.

+ **How to clone**
+If you would like to download this repository and store it locally you can do so by cloning it

+1.Click the GitHub repository.

+2.Click on the drop down arrow on the Code button located on the top right.

+3.Select and copy the link that appears.

+4.Open Gitpod & select the location where you would like the clone to be saved.

+5.In the terminal type 'git clone' and paste the link.

+6.Press enter to create your local clone.

  ## Credits